hsaduasdb23/Expressiveness_K_hop_GNNs/README.md

     ```python run_gp_ppgn.py --use_ppgn 1 --hop 3 --task 0```

-  currently the code only supports 1-layer SEK-PPGN, which is used in our experiment.
-The dataset will be automatically preprocessed.

   ### Subgraph Count Dataset
   1. To run SEK-GIN, please follow these steps: